 Despite the midwives making light of the situation and seemingly enjoying themselves, they seemed to not do the thing they were meant to… care for us both.
 Joshua was left on the weighing scales, naked, for such a long time.
 I was never offered to hold him, and I genuinely don’t know how many hours old he was before I got to see him properly.
-Joshua was born at 1:35pm and the next time I have memory of is 7:30pm, when I had to get out of bed (with my swollen feet due to the epidural) and walk across the room to see my baby.
+Joshua was born at 1:35pm and the next time I have proper memory of is 7:30pm, when I had to get out of bed (with my swollen feet due to the epidural) and walk across the room to see my baby.
 It was way too early for me to be up and walking, I had to grip hold of furniture around the room to help get me there.
 But no-one else was going to bring him to me.

 The whole birth experience and after-care was appalling.
 Not only did they not follow appropriate care during my labour, but we were essentially forgotten about afterwards too.
-I was never told what went wrong during the labour or explained what they were doing and why, which added to my mental health problems afterwards and made me spiral out of control.
+I was never told what went wrong during the labour or explained what they were doing and why, which only added to my mental health problems afterwards and made me spiral out of control.

-Whilst I don’t want to forget what happened, as it was still the day I gave birth to my son, I wish the trauma attached was gone and that I looked at the whole day differently.
+Whilst I don’t want to forget what happened, as it is still the day I gave birth to my son, I wish the trauma attached was gone and that I looked at the whole day differently.
 Hopefully, one day, with more work I will get there.